AktechLabs/cirun-docs/docs/security.md

 any potential persistent compromise of the environment or unauthorized access beyond the information initially placed during the bootstrap process.

-You can read more about self-hosted runner security on Github docs [here]( https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).
+You can read more about self-hosted runner security on GitHub docs [here]( https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).

 As per GitHub docs on runners with public repositories.